klinge-th/modelBED/README.md

 # modelBED
-Code to calculate the 31x31x31 BED matrix from the exported information of a custom version of Leksell GammaPlan 10.1 using MATLAB.
+Code to calculate the 31x31x31 BED matrix from physical dose treatment plans for the Leksell Gamma Knife using MATLAB.
+It was developed to work with the exported information from a custom version of Leksell GammaPlan 10.1, but will handle any dose data adhering to [the required input format](#inputs-for-BED-calculation).
 The script 'tk_exampleScript.m' shows an example of the usage of the MATLAB functions.
 It uses a mock data set that was artificially created for this purpose to calculate and plot the BED distribution.

 ## Quickstart Guide